srajan-kush/Data-Structure/README.md

 # Data structure
-all programe related data structure in concised way
+all programmes related to  data structure in concised way